Intravenous Sedation (“Twilight Sedation”)

 The goal of IV sedation is to use as little medication as possible to get the treatment completed.
 With IV sedation, a constant “drip” is maintained via the intravenous tube.
 At any time an antidote can be administered to reverse the effects of the medications if necessary.
 IV sedation is very safe!

 Along with IV sedation there are also different “levels” of sedation available to you in our office.
 There is nitrous oxide analgesia and oral sedation or nitrous oxide in combination with oral sedation – basically we can tailor the anesthesia to your need or desire.
-Once again, all modalities are administered and monitored by Dr. Montazem in the safety and comfort of our office environment.
+Once again, all modalities are administered and monitored by Drs.
+Montazem, Montazem or Chase in the safety and comfort of our office environment.

 Sedation dentistry is also a great option for the elderly, the disabled, or simply- the fearful!

 As we age, our oral health becomes more important than ever.
 Periodontal disease can lead to bone and tooth loss, which affects nearly every part of our daily lives.
 To lead full and active lives, we need our teeth and gums.
 They allow us enjoy food, support speech and good conversation, and facilitate digestion.
 Drs.
 Montazem, Montazem or Chase is dedicated to treating elderly patients with care and commitment to comfort and health.

 Elderly patients as a group tend to avoid dental visits for a variety of reasons, including: more pressing medical concerns, anxiety about treatment, the hardship of transportation, or fixed incomes.
 Once their oral health has reached an unmanageable point, fear and embarrassment further keep these patients away from the dentist.